troychaplin/block-accessibility-checks/readme.txt

 1. Upload the plugin folder to your /wp-content/plugins/ folder.
 2. Go to the **Plugins** page and activate the plugin.

+== Getting Involved ==

+If you would like to get involved and contribute to the development of this plugin or view it's source code you can find more information in the <a href="https://github.com/troychaplin/block-accessibility-checks">plugins GitHub repo</a>.

 == Frequently Asked Questions ==